The 2024 theme:

-Innovative music creation and performance
+Innovative music business and promotion

 Dates and Deadlines

 01 October 2023 – Abstracts submission portal opens

 08 February 2024 – Authors notified of acceptance